History of the Universalist Unitarian Church of Haverhill

 The 1800's and 1900's

-In 1825, the first meetinghouse of the First Universalist Society was dedicated on Summer Street.
+In 1811, the Rev. Hosea Ballou was invited to Haverhill to preach to a group of Universalists in the city.
+Fifteen years later, First Universalist called Rev. Thomas Farnsworth to be their first minister.
+In that same year of 1826, the first meetinghouse of the First Universalist Society was dedicated on Summer Street.
 In 1883 the ministry of the Rev. Dr. Joseph Crocker Snow began at the Universalist church.

-Ten years later, on January 16, 1894, the congregation dedicated its second meetinghouse on Kenoza Avenue at Monument Square, and we’ve been gathering in this building ever since.
+Ten years later, on January 16, 1894, the congregation dedicated its third meeting place on Kenoza Avenue at Monument Square, and we’ve been gathering in this building ever since.
 The handsome brick building is a variation of the old English village church style.
 The stained glass windows in honor of Rev. Joseph Crocker Snow were made by Tiffany and installed in the chancel.
 They were dedicated on January 10, 1904.
 The stained glass windows honoring the Stover family (on the east side of the sanctuary) were installed in 1922.
-Six year later, the Unitarian meetinghouse was sold due to dwindling attendance and membership.
-The Unitarian society, however, remained intact.

 For a broader history of Unitarianism and Universalism, visit the UU history pages on the Unitarian Universalist Association website.